 - Use basic formulas like sum and average.

-- Sort and filter to find what you need.
+- Sort and filter to find what you need quickly.

 These basics open the door to smarter planning at home and at work.